-We do not recommend the use of a high pressure type car wash system for washing your ATV.
+CFMOTO does not recommend the use of a high pressure type car wash system for washing your ATV.
 If a high pressure system is used, exercise extreme care to avoid water damage to the wheel bearings, transmission seals, body panels, brakes, warning labels, air filter intake system and electric system, etc. Water is not allowed to enter into air filter.

-Grease all zerk fittings immediately after washing, and allow the vehicle to run for a while to evaporate any water that may have entered the engine or exhaust system.
+Grease all fittings immediately after washing, and allow the vehicle to run for a while to evaporate any water that may have entered the engine or exhaust system.

-Clean & Storage Waxing the ATV
+Waxing the ATV